 Every film must come with English subtitles (with an exception for films where English is the main language spoken).

-The winner of Best Short Film will receive the Woodengate IFF Trophy and an award certificate.
-All other awards will get an official printable award certificate.
+The winner of Best Short Film and all other awards will get an official printable award certificate.
 The number of awards given every season varies based on the submissions we receive.
 In order to consider an Award Category eligible, we require an amount of minimum 5 official selections per category.
 There will be 5 Nominations for the ‘BEST SHORT FILM’ Award, and three for each ‘Category’/’Individual’ award.Winning films are announced on our website and our social media page.

 By submitting your film to our festival you agree that your piece of work can be embedded on our website.
 The filmmaker/institution submitting the film must own the rights to do so and is responsible for the content they provide.
 By submitting, the filmmaker allows Woodengate IFF to create a page for their film without infringing copyright of any kind of form.